PaddlePaddle/Research/ST_DM/GenRegion/README.md

 <img align="center" src="https://github.com/PaddlePaddle/Research/blob/genregion/ST_DM/GenRegion/result/ZPark.png" width="500" height="400" alt="Result of ZPARK" style="margin:0 auto"/>
 </p>
 <br>
-Main advantages:
+##Main advantages:
-1、efficiently and fast.
+* efficiently and fast.
-2、full division through the global road network.
+* full division through the global road network.
-3、provide flexible interface to adapt to various road network format.
+* provide flexible interface to adapt to various road network format.

 ## Download the dataset of urban road network
 https://figshare.com/articles/dataset/Urban_Road_Network_Data/2061897 Dataset posted on 20.01.2016, 02:21 by Urban Road Networks. data set of road networks for 80 of the most populated urban areas in the world.
 The data consist of a graph edge list for each city and two corresponding GIS shapefiles (i.e., links and nodes).